TheBlindHawk/Roulette/README.md

 ## Roulette()

 ```
-new Roulette(roulette_id, rolls, colors = [], width = 310, height = 310, shrink = 20)
+new Roulette(roulette_id, rolls, colors, width, height, shrink)
 ```

 **roulette_id**
 type: string
+default: required
 The id of the div element that will contain the roulette.

 **rolls**
 type: array
+default: required
 The values of each section of the roulette.

 **colors**
 type: array
+default: []
 The colors of each section of the roulette.
 You can input less colors than the values, to have the same colors alternating.

 **width, height**
 type: numeric
+default: 310
 the width and height of the roulette element

 **shrink**
 type: numeric
+default: 20
-Will shrink the size of the roulette board in comarison to the overall
+Will shrink the size of the roulette board in comparison to the overall

 ## Customization